akashdarak/Hadoop-MapReduce/README.md

 # Hadoop-MapReduce
-Unigram and Bigram counts in a large file using Mapper and Reducer functions.
+This repository contains Java code for Unigram and Bigram counts in a large file using Mapper and Reducer functions.